 If you’ve been searching for professional plastic blow molding services, you’ve come to the right place.
-Our diverse facilities allow us to blow mold containers ranging from 35 gallons to just a few ounces with a variety of finishes.
-This equipment allows us to construct plastic blow molded products ranging from medical, consumer, and industrial applications.
-Our company offers numerous types of resins, ranging from High Density Polyethylene (HDPE), Low Density Polyethylene (LDPE), Polypropylene (PP), K-Resin, PETG, and Polystyrene (PS) to name a few.
+Our diverse facilities allow us to blow mold containers ranging from 35 lbs. to just a few ounces with a variety of finishes.
+Our equipment allows us to manufacture plastic blow molded products ranging from medical and consumer goods, to containers, automotive and industrial applications.
+Our company offers numerous types of resins, ranging from commodity resin such as High Density Polyethylene (HDPE), Low Density Polyethylene (LDPE), Polypropylene (PP), and engineering resin such as K-Resin, PETG, and Polycarbonate, to name a few.

 The parison is a tube-like plastic piece that allows compressed air to travel through, pushing the plastic out to match the mold of your designed piece.
 The part is ejected once the plastic is cooled and hardened.
 The part is then trimmed to remove flash and other secondary operators.

 Extrusion Blow Molding

 The extrusion blow molding process entails melting the plastic and extruding it into a parison.
 The parison is captured and secured to a cooled aluminum mold where compressed air is injected; inflating the plastic into the shape of a hollow bottle, container or part.
 Many parts constructed by the extrusion blow molding process include most polyethylene or plastic hollow products, custom plastic bottles, cans, and industrial parts such as drums.